unni-krishnan-95/copy/_posts/2016-10-25-ncl-log-analysis.md

 <a href="/images/ncl9.png"><img src="/images/ncl9.png"></a>

-For this challenge we are provided the following file: {{ site.url }}/download/NCL-2016-Pre-access.log
+For this challenge we are provided the following file: [NCL-2016-Pre-access.log](https://jhalon.github.io/download/NCL-2016-Pre-access.log)

 All of my work done with this log involved the use of the Linux [CLI](https://en.wikipedia.org/wiki/Command-line_interface).